braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 {% tabs %}
 {% tab Step 1: Create Extension %}

-##### Create Extension
+##### Create Extension for User Code

 Next, you will want easy access to the `ABKUser` variables and methods.
-Creating an extension for your user code in your `Brazemanager.swift` file so it reads in a more organized manner as to what purpose is being served in the helper file, like so:
+Create an extension for your user code in the `Brazemanager.swift` file so it reads in a more organized manner as to what purpose is being served in the helper file, like so:

 1. An `ABKUser` object represents a known or anonymous user in your iOS application.
 Add a computed variable to retrieve the `ABKUser`; this variable will be reused to retrieve variables about the user.
 2. Query the user variable to easily access the `userId`.
 Among the other variables, the `ABKUser` object is responsible for (`firstName`, `lastName`, `phone`, `homeCity`, etc.)